vanoudh/notes/dsn.md

 Pooling:

-- Take max instead of sum
+- Take max instead of weighted sum
 - No weights to learn
 - Applies to each channel
 - Common choice f=s=2, p=0